Many or all companies we feature compensate us. Compensation and editorial

 The process is similar for home equity loans and HELOCs.
 Here’s a quick rundown of the typical steps:

 1. Preapproval.
 Getting preapproved or prequalified for a home equity loan or HELOC is not mandatory, but knowing whether and for how much you’re likely to be approved is helpful.
-Online preapproval is often quick, taking less than 10 minutes.
+Online preapproval is often quick, taking less than 10 minutes

 2. Choose a lender.
 Shopping around is important to find the best home equity or HELOC terms.
 If you’re preapproved, you may already have rate quotes to work with.
 If not, it’s wise to check rates and terms with several lenders to make a final decision.
 You might spend a few hours to several weeks looking for the right lender.
 Consider starting with your current mortgage lender as a baseline.

-3. Application.
+3. Apply.
 Once you select a lender, you can submit your application.
 This step can take an hour or more, depending on how organized you are and what information you need to complete the application.
 Many lenders allow you to submit your application and upload supporting documents online to save time.

 >>Read more: HELOC vs. home equity loan